-If you have suffered a concussion or brain injury that is a result of someone else's negligence, don’t hesitate to reach out to our team.
+If you have suffered a concussion or brain injury that is a result of someone else’s negligence, don’t hesitate to reach out to our brain injury lawyers.
 We have experience handling these types of serious injury cases and know how to collect and preserve evidence that will demonstrate the injury.
 Below are just some of our victories for brain injury victims: